UnQualified/JS13K/README.md

 And it just goes on and on until one mage wins.
 And then it starts again.

 ### Compiling locally
-If you want to get this running locally to edit or whatever, clone the repo and then `$ npm install` to install all the dependencies.
-To build, run:
+If you want to build the minified versions of the code, clone the repo and then `$ npm install` to install all the dependencies.
+Then run:
 ```
 $ gulp build
 $ gulp zip